m-kales/thales-gatsby-netlify/src/pages/info/index.md

 full_image: /img/thales-day-2016-26853844_10155166037306517_742360843_o.jpg
 pricing:
   heading: Merchandise
-  description: We are proud to have teamed up with highly esteemed animator Ib
-    Kjeldsmark to offer you the first ever commercially available drawing of the famous story of Thales who fell into a well while watching the stars.
-Simply send us an email or give us a call and we will deliver to you at lowest possible shipping rate.
+  description: Simply send us an email or give us a call and we will deliver to
+    you at lowest possible shipping rate.
 Money from sales goes to funding the event, and you can write or call for full disclosure - no hidden variables.
-  text: Dummy content.
+  text: >-
+    We are proud to have teamed up with highly esteemed animator Ib Kjeldsmark to offer you the first ever commercially available drawing of the famous story of Thales who fell into a well while watching the stars.

+    According to Plato a beautiful slave girl laughed at Thales and said, "You are so occupied with what is going on in the sky that you cannot see what is at your feet."
+Can you spot her in Kjeldsmark's original design?

+    The story of Thales falling into a well went full circle when seemingly retold in a famous quote by the most famous scientist of the 21st century, Steven Hawking.
+He reminds us to, "Look up at the stars and not down at your feet.
+Try to make sense of what you see, and wonder about what makes the universe exist.
+Be curious."

+    The Thales Day logo was created by the brilliant graphical designer

+    Mikael Hansen.
+It depicts the Eclipse of Thales and we think it fits

+    really well on closing so that you can promote critical thinking and

+    look sophisticated and stylish at the same time.

+    What is remarkable about the Eclipse of Thales is not only that it

+    puts a workable date on the beginning of the tradition of philosophy

+    and science, but that both then and now predicting a total solar

+    eclipse is likely the greatest symbol of the triumph of the kind of

+    thinking that began with Thales and his contemporaries in ancient

+    Greece.
   plans:
-    - description: According to Plato a beautiful slave girl laughed at Thales and said, "You are so occupied with what is going on in the sky that you cannot see what is at your feet."
-Can you spot her in Kjeldsmark's original design?
+    - description: White T-shirt with illustration on front
       items:
         - 100% Extra soft ring-spun cotton
         - Choose between men's and women's T-shirts